-The Bosque Fray Jorge Biosphere Reserve comprises the Bosque Fray Jorge, Talinay and Punta del Viento National Parks, situated north of Santiago.
-The Fray Jorge forests are green oases surrounded by semiarid lands.
-The reserve shelters almost all the Mediterranean species typical of Chile.
+Bosque de Fray Jorge, Talinay and Punta del Viento National Parks comprise the Fray Jorge Biosphere Reserve, situated north of Santiago.
+Its forests are green oases surrounded by semiarid lands.
+The park and reserve shelters almost all of the Mediterranean species typical of Chile.

 The Cabo de Hornos Biosphere Reserve is located in the American continent's extreme south, comprised of marine areas, islands and forested coast.
-The region (Cape Horn) was discovered in 1616.
 The core areas are constituted by Cabo de Hornos National Park and Alberto de Agostini National Park.

-The Corredor Biológico Nevados de Chillán-Laguna del Laja Is located in Chile's Patagonia region, which is a global biodiversity hotspot.
+Corredor Biológico Nevados de Chillán-Laguna del Laja Biosphere Reserve Is located in Chile's Patagonia region.
 The biological corridor connects three core areas: Ñuble National Reserve, Laguna del Laja National Park and the Los Huemules de Niblinto National Reserve.